-Once upon a time—hard times, as it were—in an unrelenting, kick-you-when-you’re-down New York City, a real-life couple were struggling and fighting and having a thoroughly shit time.
-According to “Fairytale of New York” co-writer Jem Finer, this relatable and timeless dynamic became the basis for what some might consider one of the most fantastic and few-and-far-between-year-round holiday hits of all time.
+Once upon a time—hard times, as it were—in an unrelenting, kick-you-when-you’re-down New York City, a real-life couple was struggling and fighting and having a thoroughly shit time.
+According to “Fairytale of New York” co-writer Jem Finer, this relatable and timeless dynamic became the basis for what some might consider one of the most fantastic and few-and-far-between-year-round holiday hits.
 Pogues lead-singer Shane MacGowan went to work on the lyrics, and a twisted, rollicking as-only-the-Pogues-could-do-it gorgeous-in-spite-of-itself fairytale was born.

 MacColl was that warrior of unshakable voice and character.
-Every time you listen to “Fairytale of New York”, raise a glass and acknowledge, as the song says: Kristy, we’ve built our dreams around you.
+Every time you listen to “Fairytale of New York,” raise a glass and acknowledge, as the song says: Kirsty, we’ve built our dreams around you.